-Time and Attendance Records

-If you are a nonexempt employee, you will be required to provide an accurate accounting of the hours worked and leave used during a pay period, including the specific times at which your shifts start and end.
-Exempt employees only account for leave used in full-day increments unless they are approved for partial day absences under the Family and Medical Leave Act.
+Time and Attendance Records - If you are a nonexempt employee, you will be required to provide an accurate accounting of the hours worked and leave used during a pay period, including the specific times at which your shifts start and end.
+Except during weeks when furlough is recorded, exempt employees only account for leave used in full-day increments unless they are approved for partial day absences under the Family and Medical Leave Act.
 Your agency will provide instructions on these procedures to ensure proper accounting and payment.
 (NAC 284.5255, 284.5895)

-Annual Leave

-If you are a new employee working a full-time schedule, you will earn 10 hours (11⁄2 working days) of annual (vacation) leave for each month of continuous full-time service.
+Annual Leave - If you are a new employee working a full-time schedule, you will earn 10 hours (11⁄2 working days) of annual (vacation) leave for each month of continuous full-time service.
 You will have accrued 71⁄2 working days of annual leave after six months of full-time service and will be eligible to use leave at this time.
-Your appointing authority or his designee must approve annual leave.
+Your appointing authority or his/her designee must approve annual leave.